NewburyResidential/admin-portal/README.md

 Before getting started, make sure you have the following installed and configured:

-- Node.js and npm: Make sure you have Node.js (v16 or higher) and npm installed on your development machine.
+- Node.js and Yarn: Make sure you have Node.js (v16 or higher) and yarn installed on your development machine.

 ### Installation